dbojan/cloud-comparison/README.md

 -download [megacmd](https://mega.io/cmd)
--install
+-install and start MEGAcmdShell
-(or, if you unzip to to some folder. you have to start MEGAcmdServer.exe first, and then MEGAcmdShell.exe since app path is hardcoded to your localappfolder  C:\Users\yourname\AppData\Local\MEGAcmd)
+(or, if you unzip to to some folder, you have to start MEGAcmdServer.exe first, and then MEGAcmdShell.exe, since app path is hardcoded to your localappfolder, C:\Users\yourname\AppData\Local\MEGAcmd)

 -to login to your account inside server emulator, type in MEGAcmdShell window:: login your@mega_account_email.com